 TCA 2014: Goodell avoids yes-or-no question about whether anything’s wrong with football

-NFL commissioner Roger Goodell defended professional football’s attempts to reduce head injuries Thursday, but declined to say whether there is anything wrong with the way the game is played.
+NFL commissioner Roger Goodell defended professional football’s attempts to reduce head injuries Thursday, but declined to say whether there is anything wrong with the way

 As a Wrap reporter pressed Goodell for a yes or no answer, CBS CEO Les Moonves interrupted to ask for someone else to ask a question.
 They spoke at a Television Critics Association panel about CBS’s “Thursday Night Football.”